Understanding and Improving Communication Performance in Multi-node LLM Inference: Studying Performance of Multi-node Inference

 \subsection{Benchmarking Methodology}

-\textbf{Hardware and Models:} Our scaling experiments use the Perlmutter system~\citep{perlmutter} (Table~\ref{tab:machines}) (80~GB nodes nodes unless otherwise specified).
-We evaluate on two dense LLMs - Llama 3.1 70B (Instruct) 405B (Instruct)~\citep{grattafiori2024llama3herdmodels}, run in bf16 precision.
+\textbf{Hardware and Models.} Our scaling experiments use the Perlmutter system~\citep{perlmutter} (Table~\ref{tab:machines}) (80\,GB nodes unless otherwise specified).
+We evaluate two dense LLMs --- Llama 3.1 70B (Instruct) and 405B (Instruct)~\citep{grattafiori2024llama3herdmodels} --- in bf16 precision.
+While we evaluate a single model family, its architecture and compute, memory, and communication patterns are representative of other dense LLMs.

-\textbf{Workloads and Metrics:} Table~\ref{tab:workloads} lists the workload configurations used in our experiments.
+\textbf{Workloads and Metrics.} Table~\ref{tab:workloads} lists the workload configurations used in our experiments.
 We define \emph{NumPrompts} (\#P) as the number of prompts provided to the inference engine in a single user batch.
-For brevity, a subset of results are presented in the main text, with additional results in the appendix.
+For brevity, we present a subset of results in the main text, with additional results in Appendix~\ref{sec:appendix_perfstudy}.

-In our workload characterization, one batch of prompts runs through the inference engine to completion before the next batch is submitted.
-This mirrors real-world settings such as GRPO~\citep{shao2024deepseekmath, guo2025deepseek}, where a single batch of prompts require completions for the next policy update.
-We report the total time to completion for a single batch of prompts in our experiments.
+In \emph{batched inference} workloads, the engine processes one batch of prompts to completion before we submit the next batch.
+This mirrors real-world settings such as synchronous GRPO~\citep{shao2024deepseekmath, guo2025deepseek} and helps isolate GPU execution performance from scheduler effects.
+We report the total time-to-completion for a single batch of prompts.

-In our strong scaling experiments (fixed workload across GPUs), the 70B model is scaled from 4 GPUs (1 node) to 32 GPUs (8 nodes), and the 405B model is scaled from 16 GPUs (4 nodes) to 128 GPUs (32 nodes).
-Each run has two warm-up generations and up to three timed generations.
-Runs are repeated three times and the average performance is reported.
-For performance breakdowns, we run one trial with two warm-up generations and one profiled generation.
+In our strong scaling experiments (fixed workload across GPUs), the 70B model is scaled from four GPUs (single node) to 32 GPUs (eight nodes), and the 405B model is scaled from 16 GPUs (four nodes) to 128 GPUs (32 nodes).
+Each run includes two warm-up and up to three timed generations.
+We repeat each run three times and report average performance.
+For performance breakdowns, we use one run with two warm-up and one profiled generation.